josevnz/InteractiveBashScript/README.md

 ## But a want a nice text UI: Nothing like a good dialog

-The following part is completely optional, but I'll show you how you can write an interactive script with a nice tool [called Dialog](https://invisible-island.net/dialog/).
+Let me show you how you can write an interactive script with a nice tool [called Dialog](https://invisible-island.net/dialog/).
 I will ask the user to choose between a variable number of machines (depending of the configuration file) and of course the password.
 But if the remote user is the same for both machines (which is normal if you connect to the same company) then we will not ask for it.

 Note than dialog [is not the only player in town](https://linuxgazette.net/101/sunil.html), I just happen to like it because it is widely available and because its simplicity.